centreon/centreon-documentation/versioned_docs/version-24.04/integrations/data-analytics/sc-elastic-events.md

 This stream connector is compatible with event bulking.
 Meaning that it is able to send more that one event in each call to the Elastic REST API.

-To use this feature you must add the following parameter in your stream connector configuration.
+To use this feature you must add the following parameter in the configuration of your stream connector.

 | Type   | Name            | Value           |
 | ------ | --------------- | --------------- |